Trump, Kim share historic handshake - AFP

-Singapore (AFP) - Donald Trump and Kim Jong Un shared warm words and a historic handshake Tuesday as they held an unprecedented summit to tackle a tense decades-old nuclear stand-off and an enmity stretching back to the Cold War.
+Singapore (AFP) - Donald Trump and Kim Jong Un made history Tuesday, becoming the first sitting US and North Korean leaders to meet and shake hands, as they seek to end a tense decades-old nuclear stand-off.

-The two men clasped hands beneath the white-washed walls of an upscale hotel in neutral Singapore, before sitting down for a half-day of meetings with major ramifications for the region and the world.
+The two men strode toward each other and shared the momentous handshake beneath the white-washed walls of an upscale hotel in neutral Singapore, before sitting down for a half-day of meetings with major ramifications for the world.

-It is the first-ever meeting between sitting leaders of the two nuclear-armed foes and was unthinkable just months ago, when fears of war mounted amid missile tests and verbal insults.

-As they sat down for their one-on-one meeting, the US leader -- who had said he would know "within the first minute" if he a deal would be possible with his North Korean counterpart -- predicted a "terrific relationship" with Kim.
+As they sat down for their one-on-one meeting, the US leader predicted a "terrific relationship" with Kim.

-For his part, the North's leader made a reference to the two countries' history of war and acrimony, but noted the fact of their meeting showed they could overcome the past.

-"The way to come to here was not easy," Kim said as he sat with Trump.
-"The old prejudices and practices worked as obstacles on our way forward but we overcame all of them and we are here today."

-The warm words seemed an age ago from when Trump was threatening to rain down "fire and fury" on Pyongyang and Kim attacked Trump as a "mentally deranged US dotard", as he fired off a series of provocative weapons tests.
+Then, the two nuclear-armed foes appeared on the verge of conflict, as Kim conducted nuclear and missile tests and the two leaders slung personal insults.

-Trump had cajoled the international community to exert "maximum pressure" to buckle Kim's regime if he did not give up his nuclear weapons.
+Trump had cajoled the international community to exert "maximum pressure" to buckle Kim's regime and threatened to unleash "fire and fury like the world has never seen" if Pyongyang did not disarm.

+For his part, Kim called the US leader "mentally deranged" and a "dotard" as he fired off a series of provocative weapons tests.

+That seemed a distant memory amid the palms of the ultra-exclusive Capella Hotel.

 And it is part of what Trump calls a "one-time" offer to resolve the stand-off through diplomacy.